siobhon-egan/git-command-line/episodes/04-changes.Rmd

 ```
 Note, our newly created empty directory `spaceships` does not appear in the list of untracked files even if we explicitly add it (_via_ `git add`) to our repository.
 This is the reason why you will sometimes see `.gitkeep` files in otherwise empty directories.
 Unlike `.gitignore`, these files are not special and their sole purpose is to populate a directory so that Git adds it to the repository.
 In fact, you can name such files anything you like.

-**2**. &If you create a directory in your Git repository and populate it with files, you can add all files in the directory at once by:&
+**2. If you create a directory in your Git repository and populate it with files, you can add all files in the directory at once by**

 ```bash
 git add <directory-with-files>